What is employee empowerment: Ideas and workplace autonomy survey questions to help you empower employees

-Leaders who recognize the right behavior and traits give employees clarity on what is expected of them, empowering them to behave in a way that is consistent with the organization’s expectations.
+Leaders who recognize the right behavior and traits give employees clarity on what is expected of them, empowering employees to behave in a way that is consistent with the organization’s expectations.

-Such a leader who appreciates, supports, and most importantly, trusts their employees boost employee engagement and productivity.
+Such a leader who appreciates the support and trusts their employees boosts employee engagement and productivity.

-As a manager, you must instill confidence amongst your workforce that there will be enough growth, learning, and development opportunities for your employees, and you should facilitate it for them.
+As a manager, you must instill confidence in your workforce that there will be enough growth, learning, and development opportunities for your employees, and you should facilitate it for them.

-One should constantly assess the performance, character, and risk-taking ability of their employees to identify their strengths and weaknesses and delegate them with the right tasks.
+One should constantly assess their employees' performance, character, and risk-taking ability to identify their strengths and weaknesses and delegate them the right tasks.

-Ideally, a decentralized team approach would enable employees to take up authority and wider responsibilities, which will make them feel empowered and would act as a catalyst for them to become great leaders in the future.
+Ideally, a decentralized team approach would enable employees to take up authority and wider responsibilities, making them feel empowered and acting as a catalyst for them to become great leaders in the future.